BodhiSmith13/PasswordStrengthChecker/README.md

 Your password has scored 0 out of 5 possible points.

-Your password 12345 is rejected.
+Your password 1234 is rejected.
-Enter your password, or enter exit to cancel: sharksseekblood
+Enter your password, or enter exit to cancel: Sharksseekblood

 Your password has:
-15 lowercase letters
+14 lowercase letters
-0 uppercase letters
+1 uppercase letters
 0 digits
 0 punctuation
 0 symbols
 0 unidentified characters

-Charset size: 26
+Charset size: 52

 Your password is 15 characters long.
 This is great!

-Words:
+Words found in password:
-sh, shark, sharks, ha, hark, harks, a, ar, ark, arks, ks, ss, see, seek, eek, kb, bl, blood, lo, loo, oo, od Starter Words: sh, shark, sharks, ss, see, seek
+Sh, Shark, Sharks, ha, hark, harks, a, ar, ark, arks, ks, ss, see, seek, eek, kb, bl, blood, lo, loo, oo, od Words found in password that begin with the first character of the password:
+Sh, Shark, Sharks
-Starting with sh
+Starting with Sh
-Looking at sh, word 1 in the word list
+Looking at Sh, word 1 in the word list
-Looking at shark, word 2 in the word list
+Looking at Shark, word 2 in the word list
-Looking at sharks, word 3 in the word list
+Looking at Sharks, word 3 in the word list
 Looking at ha, word 4 in the word list
 Looking at hark, word 5 in the word list
 Looking at harks, word 6 in the word list
 Looking at a, word 7 in the word list
 Appending a
-sha:sha
+Sha matches Sha
 Looking at ar, word 8 in the word list
 Appending ar
-shar:shar
+Shar matches Shar
 Looking at ark, word 9 in the word list
 Appending ark
-shark:shark
+Shark matches Shark
 Looking at arks, word 10 in the word list
 Appending arks
-sharks:sharks
+Sharks matches Sharks
 Looking at ks, word 11 in the word list
 Looking at ss, word 12 in the word list
 Looking at see, word 13 in the word list